-With solidarity, apathy and a few songs, Ukraine’s ‘unity day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation

 Narozhnaya showed him three bags she keeps by the door — one with cash, one with important documents and one with food and a couple of toys.
 If anything happens, she told him, he should grab his 4-year-old sister and go to the bunker at the church in their neighborhood.
 If mom isn’t around, then he should wait there for several days.
 If they get separated, they should meet at the local park the next Wednesday.

 Tension with Russia is especially personal for Narozhnaya.
 She was raised in Donetsk.
 Her parents still live there, and it’s hard to see them with travel into and out of the self-proclaimed republic limited.
-There’s emotional distance too.
+There’s emotional distance, too.
 Her parents are sympathetic to Russia and their Russian-speaking neighbors.

 They talk on the phone often, but politics are a subject they avoid.